Best Towns to Visit in the Hudson Valley

 Shunnemunk State Park is partially located in New Windsor; it has wonderful hiking trails with amazing views of the Hudson.
 Also located in this town is Kowawese Unique Area at Plum Point.
 Kowawese is the native American word for place of small pines.
 The term “unique” was coined to describe the beauty of the area’s vistas and habitats.

-These best small towns in the Hudson Valley offer so many fun activities; from art and sculpture museums to hiking trails and historical sites to amazing dining.
+These best small towns in the Hudson Valley offer so many fun activities; from art and sculpture museums to hiking trails and historical sites to amazing dining and local craft breweries.
 Who needs the big city?
 Start planning your getaway to the Hudson Valley and its most romantic getaway at the Caldwell House!

 Leave a Reply